Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 Meanwhile, further proving Bitcoin’s growing mainstream acceptance, a website called Bitcoin Black Friday has deals on products from 400 retailers, all of which are available to buy using Bitcoin.
-MakeUseOf’s in-house podcast Technophilia recently had Jon Holmquist, the guy behind Bitcoin Black Friday, on as a guest, and the episode can be downloaded for your listening pleasure here.
+MakeUseOf’s in-house podcast Technophilia recently had Jon Holmquist, the guy behind Bitcoin Black Friday, on as a guest, and the episode can be downloaded for your listening pleasure here [NO LONGER AVAILABLE].

 Miley Tops TIME Poll

 TIME, as it does every year, is currently trying to decide who its Person Of The Year is going to be.
 Names on the shortlist include Edward Snowden, Malala Yousafzai, and Pope Francis, but they are all currently being beaten in the reader poll by one Miley Cyrus, she of Wrecking Ball fame.
 How is this possible?

 Because, quite simply, the poll is being rigged by trollish Internet users.
 The Daily Dot has a nice write-up of how this is happening, and, more to the point, how it’s proving so successful that Miley is on course to win the poll.
 However, the results have no bearing on the final decision, with the editors of TIME reserving the right to choose whoever they damn well like.
 Regardless, Miley Cyrus is our true Person Of The Year… the Internet has decreed it.